-Do you consider your five senses when designing for UX?
+Do you consider all five senses when designing for UX?
 What about how those senses and our physical and cognitive abilities combine, otherwise known as multimodal design?

 We use our senses together in really fundamental ways to our physical and informational experiences.
 Our sense of balance stabilizes the way we see and how we move.
 Our sense of hearing and vision work together to recognize sounds.
 And our most memorable experiences are usually a combination of our senses together.